The Impact of Equity In Local Government

 Many government services such as public health are inequitable to vulnerable communities.

-The COVID-19 pandemic brought attention to exactly how inequitable many public services are for underserved communities.
+The COVID-19 pandemic brought attention to exactly how inequitable many public services are for underserved communities such as low income households and veterans.
 Utilize government time and resources to ensure that all citizens are receiving an equal level of service from the available public services your locality offers.
 Find out what services are lacking in underserved neighborhoods through online polls and encouraging citizens to partake in civic engagement by attending and speaking at local public meetings.

 Learn more about How to Hold Effective Local Public Meetings in Your City.